Oshlack/splatter-paper/The_challenges_of_analysing_scRNA__.md

 protocols may not reliably capture all the RNA present, resulting in "dropout" events where a gene is expressed in a sample but not observed in the sequencing data.
 Additionally it is impossible to replicate an individual cell and it may not be possible to capture all the cell types of interest.
-Quality control of damaged, missing, multiple or otherwise low-quality cells is also an important consideration.
+Quality control of damaged, missing, multiple or otherwise low-quality cells is an important step prior to downstream analysis.